John looks forward to helping you!

 Payments:

-Please send us photos of the front and back of your insurance cards ASAP and we’ll find out for you.
+Please send us photos of the front and back of your insurance cards as soon as possible, and we’ll check for you.
 Make sure your deductibles are fully met.
-The earlier you send your insurance information the easier for us to decide your each payment amount.
-Cash rate upfront until after deductible is met.
-We take credit / debit cards.
+The sooner you send your insurance information, the easier it will be for us to determine your payment amount.
+In most cases, we also require a deposit until insurance payments are received.
+We charge a cash rate upfront until your deductible is met.
+We accept credit and debit cards.

 Frequently Asked Questions